Danger Man

-Danger Man (retitled Secret Agent in the United States for the revived series, and Destination Danger and John Drake in other overseas markets) is a British television series that was broadcast between 1960 and 1962, and again between 1964 and 1968.
-The series featured Patrick McGoohan as secret agent John Drake.
-Ralph Smart created the programme and wrote many of the scripts.
-Danger Man was financed by Lew Grade's ITC Entertainment.
+Danger Man (retitled Secret Agent in the United States for the revived series, and Destination Danger and John Drake in other overseas markets) is a British espionage television series that was broadcast between 1960 and 1962, and again between 1964 and 1968.
+It was created by Ralph Smart, who also wrote many of the scripts, and starred Patrick McGoohan as secret agent John Drake.
+The programme was produced by Lew Grade's ITC Entertainment, and aired in the United Kingdom on ITV.

 Series development

 The idea for Danger Man originated with Ralph Smart, an associate of Lew Grade, head of ITC Entertainment.
 Grade was looking for formats that could be exported.